Michael Harris II Preview, Player Props: Braves vs. Cubs

 Michael Harris II At The Plate

-- Among the qualified hitters in MLB action, he ranks 11th in batting average, 68th in on-base percentage, and 38th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 11th, his on-base percentage ranks 67th, and he is 38th in the league in slugging.

-- In 68.7% of his 134 games this season, Harris II has picked up at least one hit.
-He's also had 33 multi-hit games.
+- Harris II has picked up a hit in 93 of 135 games this season, with multiple hits 33 times.

+- He has hit a home run in 11.9% of his games this year, and 3.4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.